By: Alyssa Evans, WAR, Int’l Intern

 If you’re interested in joining the fight against sexual assault, consider attending and advertising for a local SAAM event, sending a letter to your local newspaper editor, or using your voice to change our culture’s current perception of sexual assault.

-In addition to these actions, WAR, Int’l has a limited amount of #iwearchange shirts and rewriting her story shirts that promote conversations about preventing sexual assault and empowering women.
+In addition to these actions, WAR, Int’l has a Speak Up jewelry line that promotes conversation about having a voice, preventing sexual assault and empowering women.
 But, the best part about purchasing any of the products in our store is that each item directly supports at-risk women around the world!

 Join us in preventing sexual assault this month as we seek to restore the lives of the vulnerable globally.
-Share articles, attend or host an event, or purchase products that truly make a difference.
+Share articles, write letters, or purchase products that truly make a difference.